mindspore-ai/docs/install/mindspore_cpu_macos_install_pip_en.md

 Of which,

 - When the network is connected, dependency items are automatically downloaded during .whl package installation.
-(For details about other dependency items, see [requirements.txt](https://gitee.com/mindspore/mindspore/blob/master/requirements.txt)).
-In other cases, you need to manually install dependency items.
+(For details about the dependency, see required_package in [setup.py](https://gitee.com/mindspore/mindspore/blob/master/setup.py) .)
+In other cases, you need to install it by yourself.
+When running models, you need to install additional dependencies based on requirements.txt specified for different models in [ModelZoo](https://gitee.com/mindspore/mindspore/tree/master/model_zoo).
+For details about common dependencies, see [requirements.txt](https://gitee.com/mindspore/mindspore/blob/master/requirements.txt).
 - `{version}` denotes the version of MindSpore.
 For example, when you are installing MindSpore 1.1.0, `{version}` should be 1.1.0.

 ## Installation Verification